sbamihan/build/eBill/README.md

 This is the one responsible for transporting the staged bills to the 3rd party client over the internet by posting to the client’s API.

 Procedures:
-1. Reacts to `BILL-STAGED` event published in the event store
+1. Reacts to `BILL-STAGED` event published in the event store.
-2. Gets bill information from persistence store based on data published on `BILL-STAGED` topic from the event store
+2. Gets bill information from persistence store based on data published on `BILL-STAGED` topic from the event store.
-3. Sends fetched bill information to 3rd party client
+3. Sends fetched bill information to 3rd party client.

 ## Subscription Service